marvinm2/WikiPathwaysLoader/README.md

 ### Counts of data

-The following set of SPARQL queries involve the counts of the dataset for various entities.
+The following set of SPARQL queries involves the counts of the dataset for various entities.
 To compare with previous versions, be sure to add the resulting counts in the [WikiPathwayscounts.tsv](https://github.com/marvinm2/WikiPathwaysloader/blob/master/WikiPathwayscounts.tsv) spreadsheet by adding a new line to it.
 Note when the numbers go down, or are drastically different from the previous months.
 That could indicate potential issues in the RDF.
 These SPARQL queries are located in the `A. Metadata/datacounts` folder in the Query panel

 - Count of Pathways Loaded
 - Count total amount of DataNodes